percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-08).md

 ## Improvements

-- [EVEREST-1259](https://perconadev.atlassian.net/browse/EVEREST-1259) - We have set up a rate limiter to restrict the number of requests you can make to the API within a specific time frame.
-On the login page, an error will be thrown if you surpass this limit of requests within the given period.
+- [EVEREST-1259](https://perconadev.atlassian.net/browse/EVEREST-1259) - We've implemented a rate limiter to control how many API requests you can make within a set time frame.
+If you exceed this limit on the login page, you'll receive an error message.

-- [EVEREST-1134](https://perconadev.atlassian.net/browse/EVEREST-1134) -Starting with Percona Everest 1.1.0, you now have the convenience of upgrading the database version directly from the Namespaces page, without having to go through the hassle of using the edit DB wizard.
+- [EVEREST-1134](https://perconadev.atlassian.net/browse/EVEREST-1134) --Starting with Percona Everest 1.1.0, you can now upgrade the database version directly from the **Namespaces** page, skipping the need to use the edit DB wizard.

-- [EVEREST-1153](https://perconadev.atlassian.net/browse/EVEREST-1153) - We have revamped the CLI UX for install, upgrade, and uninstall commands.
-Prior to this, the screen was cluttered with logs that were hard to understand.
-But now, we have made this concise with loading animation and spinners.
+- [EVEREST-1153](https://perconadev.atlassian.net/browse/EVEREST-1153) - We've improved the CLI experience for install, upgrade, and uninstall commands by streamlining it with concise loading animations and spinners.

 - [EVEREST-1088](https://perconadev.atlassian.net/browse/EVEREST-1088) -  We've removed the icons from the **Technology** column in the database list table.

-- [EVEREST-1196](https://perconadev.atlassian.net/browse/EVEREST-1196) - We've just added a confirmation dialog that pops up when you try to exit the wizard using the side navigation.
+- [EVEREST-1196](https://perconadev.atlassian.net/browse/EVEREST-1196) - We've added a confirmation dialog that appears when you try to exit the wizard using the side navigation.

 - [EVEREST-1070](https://perconadev.atlassian.net/browse/EVEREST-1070) - We've updated the **restore** icon across Percona Everest for a consistent look.